flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     ![Keyboard Throttle Mapping](../../assets/flypados3/throttle-calibration/keyboard-throttle-keymapping.png "Keyboard Throttle Mapping"){loading=lazy}

-    Of course instead of ++shift+1++ to ++shift+4++ you can use any key or controller buttons you like.
+    Of course, instead of ++shift+1++ to ++shift+4++ you can use any key or controller buttons you like.

     You can now use the [above](#a32nx-flypad-efb-detent-calibration) described method to calibrate your keyboard throttle positions to the correct detents.

-    This should look similar to this although the exact number may vary a bit.
+    This should look similar to this, although the exact number may vary a bit.

     - Press IDLE = ++shift+1++ and check that the throttle is at IDLE
         ![keyboard-mapping-idle](../../assets/flypados3/throttle-calibration/keyboard-mapping-idle.png){loading=lazy}